 Students are free to plan social events as long as they conform to College policies and to faculty regulations regarding student conduct.
 The Student Life Committee oversees social events sponsored by student organizations according to Faculty Regulations.
 Panhellenic Council, Interfraternity Council, officers of residential units, and officers of other student organizations are responsible to the Student Life Committee for the social conduct at all events they sponsor (Faculty Regulations).
-Any individual or organization who violates the College rules of conduct shall be subject to disciplinary action by the Conduct Council (Faculty Regulations).
+Any individual or organization who violates the College rules of conduct shall be subject to disciplinary action.

 All social events must conform to the following regulations: